ForestAdmin/documentation-user-guide/project-settings/other-project-settings/general-tab.md

 In the General tab of your Project settings, you'll be able to:

 * Rename your project
-* Set your default environment
 * Set your default timezone
 * Set your default locale
+* Transfer the ownership of your project
 * Delete your project

 ![](<../../.gitbook/assets/image (560).png>)